mashfiq-rayhan/mashfiq-rayhan/README.md

 - [Quadro-App](https://github.com/mashfiq-rayhan/Quadro-App): Quadro App is a modern SaaS platform designed to help businesses digitize their operations.
 - [CinePlex.live](https://github.com/mashfiq-rayhan/CinePlex.live): CinePlex.live is a web-based platform for streaming movies online.
 - [Memories-App](https://github.com/mashfiq-rayhan/Memories-App): Quadro App is a modern SaaS platform designed to help businesses digitize their operations.
-- [NodeJS](https://github.com/mashfiq-rayhan/NodeJS): My Journey with NOdeJS.
+- [NodeJS](https://github.com/mashfiq-rayhan/NodeJS): My Journey with NodeJS.
 This repository contains a comprehensive collection of Node.js and JavaScript projects, covering a wide range of backend development concepts and real-world applications.
 ---

 ### 🛠️ Key Skills